-A professional Process Server makes every effort to affect service within the time frame given and with as little fuss as possible.
-So by providing a work address in the event the Process Server is unable to hit upon the person who the documents are intended at the initial address they have an alternative address to go to.
+A professional Process Server makes every effort to effect service within the time frame given and with as little fuss as possible.
+So by providing a work address in the event, the Process Server is unable to hit upon the person who the documents are intended at the initial address they have an alternative address to go to.

 - How many times will the Process Server try to serve my documents?